A veteran using a fintech app on a tablet to apply for a home improvement loan

 What Risks Should Veterans Watch for With Fintech Home Improvement Loans?

 Managing debt responsibly before and after taking a home improvement loan is critical.
-If you are carrying existing high-interest debt, reviewing strategies like the debt avalanche vs. debt snowball method can help you prioritize payoff before adding a new loan obligation.
+Carrying existing high-interest debt before adding a new loan obligation is a risk worth addressing first.
+Strategies like the debt avalanche vs. debt snowball method can help prioritize existing payoff before new borrowing.

 Key Takeaway: The Military Lending Act caps rates at 36% APR for active-duty members but does not protect veterans post-separation.
 Unsecured fintech personal loans can carry rates exceeding 30% APR for low-credit borrowers — always verify lender credentials through the CFPB complaint portal before signing.